Mind's Time

 “Here we are,” the senior researcher said, retrieving a crate from eye level.
 “Lot number 2399 dash C.”

-“Welcome to your first day, cadet,” the woman said, “You’ll go through each of the stored memories, enter some notes about what you see, and then submit it all.
+“Welcome to your first day, cadet.
+You’ll go through each of the stored memories, enter some notes about what you see, and then submit it all.
 Eject the memory core and then dispose of it in the recycle bin over there.”

-“Holy hell,” the cadet mumbled, “Are they all like this?”
+“Holy hell,” the cadet mumbled.
+“Are they all like this?”

 The senior researcher looked up from her electronic notepad and watched for a moment.
+“Most of ‘em.
+They’re the last things these poor saps remembered while dying.
+You’ll get used to the trauma.
+This seems like one of the tamer ones.”

 “You don’t suppose they feel it when I run them do you?”

-The woman shrugged, “Don’t know.
+The woman shrugged.
+“Don’t know.
 Does it matter?
 We bombed them for a reason.
 No one there was innocent.”

 The cadet’s eyes burned but he chose not to retort, instead reaching for the recorder device to eject the memory core.

-“Wait,” the senior person said, “Run it a few times.
+“Wait.
+Run it a few times.
 Make sure you have all the details.
-It helps when central processing takes a look at it.
-If they don’t have enough notes they’ll send it back to us.”
+If Cent-Com doesn’t have enough notes, they’ll send it back to us.”

-The young cadet sighed and restarted the video.
+The cadet sighed and restarted the stream.